purplacid/F25-NuclearICTeam7/Communication_Subproblem/README.md

     ii.
 Name the service account and click "Create and Continue."

     iii.
 Download the JSON key file for the service account.
 Rename it to `service_account.json`.
+Move it into the same folder as your Python script for now.

 3. Connect to Google Sheets
     i.
 Open your Google Sheet containing all your data.